andypern/drill-beta-demo/README.md

 First, something simple, from a flat (non-nested) JSON file:

-	select * from mfs.flat.logs limit 10;
+	select * from dfs.logs.logs limit 10;

 Directory-based selects:

-	select * from mfs.flat.logs where dir0 = 2012 limit 10;
+	select * from dfs.logs.logs where dir0 = 2012 limit 10;

-	select * from mfs.flat.logs where dir0 = 2012 and dir1 >=9 limit 10;
+	select * from dfs.logs.logs where dir0 = 2012 and dir1 >=9 limit 10;

 Nested JSON:

-	select * from mfs.nested.clicks limit 10;
+	select * from dfs.clicks.clicks limit 10;

 Now  you'll want to get access to the individual fields inside the JSON blobs:

 	select t.trans_id,t.`date` as sess_date,
 	t.user_info.cust_id as cust_id,t.user_info.device as device,
 	t.trans_info.prod_id as prod_id, t.trans_info.purch_flag as purch_flag
-	from mfs.nested.clicks t limit 10
+	from dfs.clicks.clicks t limit 10

 To get access into the array:

 	select t.trans_id,t.`date` as sess_date,
 	t.user_info.cust_id as cust_id,t.user_info.device as device,
 	t.trans_info.prod_id[0] as prod_id, t.trans_info.purch_flag as purch_flag
-	from mfs.nested.clicks t
+	from dfs.clicks.clicks t
 	where t.trans_info.prod_id[0] is not null limit 10;

 ###Creating views

 By now you're noticing that it can be a little cumbersome to get direct access into the more complex data structures (MaprDB and nested JSON).
 Especially when joining tables, its easier if you can use a more compact syntax.
 Creating a view is a simple way to deal with this, and drill provides a simple mechanism to do so.
-If you'll note from when you configured the  `mfs` storage plugin, there was a workspace explicitly set aside for views to live in.
+If you'll note from when you configured the  `dfs` storage plugin, there was a workspace explicitly set aside for views to live in.

 Here's how to create a view using one of the more complex queries from above:

 First for MaprDB:

+	use maprdb;

+Create the view:

-	create or replace view mfs.views.productview as select cast (row_key as int) as prod_id, cast (t.details.name as varchar(20)) as name, cast
+	create or replace view dfs.views.productview as select cast (row_key as int) as prod_id, cast (t.details.name as varchar(20)) as name, cast
 	(t.details.category as varchar(20)) as category, cast
 	(t.pricing.price as varchar(20)) as price